Client Tips Article: Preparing For Your Headshot Session

 MAKEUP

 A foundation and subtle touches are great for evening out the tones of skin.
 While we do apply a basic skin retouch to your favorite headshots, the more even your skin is to begin with, the more natural the retouching looks.
-Please avoid heavy and dark eyeshadow, extra length lash extensions*, and intensely dark lip colors.

 We’re looking forward to your session!